-According to the Treaty on the Functioning of the European Union, the European Union should play a critical role in improving public health through supporting health policy goals across the European Union and facilitating cooperation between Member States^{xviii}.
+According to the Treaty on the Functioning of the European Union, the European Union should play a critical role in improving public health through supporting health policy goals across the European Union and facilitating cooperation between Member States^{xix}.
 Health literacy can therefore play a key role in supporting EU health policy objectives and actions in other policy areas, such as employment and information technology.

-Health literacy is not only relevant and beneficial to the three main healthcare areas, health promotion, disease prevention (incl. protection) and health care^{xix}.
-Moreover, promoting and improving health literacy in Europe helps to support Europe 2020's vision of a "smart, inclusive and sustainable growth", by helping to alleviate a number of financial and societal challenges across EU countries.
+Health literacy is not only relevant and beneficial to the three main healthcare areas, health promotion, disease prevention (incl. protection) and health care^{xx}.
+Moreover, promoting and improving health literacy in Europe helps to support Europe 2020's vision of a "smart, inclusive and sustainable growth", by helping to alleviate a number of financial and societal challenges across EU countries and putting citizens and patients at the center of the Union.

-To achieve this, the European Commission (DG SANCO), alongside EU Member States and future EU Presidencies, should take the lead and engage in a reflection process with relevant stakeholders about the importance of health literacy, as a means to improve the functioning of healthcare systems, the quality of life of patients and ultimately benefit society as a whole.
+To achieve this, the European Commission (DG SANTE), alongside EU Member States and future EU Presidencies, should take the lead and engage in a reflection process with relevant stakeholders about a strategic approach to promote health literacy, as a means to improve the functioning of healthcare systems, the quality of life of patients and ultimately benefit society as a whole.
 It would also be important consider ways to include and address it in European and national policies.
 This would therefore require the European Commission to work towards:

-- Strategy: Developing an overarching European strategy on Health Literacy that reflects on the critical role of health literacy in health promotion, prevention, patient-centered cure and care, as well as its impact on quality of life, productivity and the economy; adopting a working definition of health literacy to be used as a basis of EU level actions.
-We suggest that the definition used in this paper can be adopted as a common definition; - Targets: Setting concrete targets, including areas for improvement, on health literacy levels across Europe; - Monitoring: Developing a monitoring mechanism to assess health literacy levels across Member States based on lessons learned from the European Health Literacy Study and the input of relevant stakeholder groups, e.g. through Eurobarometers. - Partnership: EU actions on health literacy should include stakeholders from all the relevant sectors in order to have an inclusive and comprehensive approach.
+- Strategy: Developing an overarching European strategy on Health Literacy that reflects on the critical role of health literacy for citizens and patients in health promotion, prevention, patient-centered cure and care, as well as its impact on quality of life, productivity and the economy; adopting a working definition of health literacy to be used as a basis of EU level actions.
+We suggest that the definition used in this paper can be adopted as a common definition; - Targets: Setting concrete targets, including areas for improvement, on health literacy levels across Europe; - Monitoring: Developing a monitoring mechanism to assess health literacy levels across Member States based on lessons learned from the European Health Literacy Study and the input of relevant stakeholder groups, e.g. through the Eurobarometer. - Partnership: EU actions on health literacy should include stakeholders from all the relevant sectors in order to have an inclusive and comprehensive approach.
 This also key in terms of subsequent dissemination and follow-up.